The Basics of Bankruptcy in Arizona

 ARIZONA BANKRUPTCY EXEMPTIONS

-The experienced Arizona bankruptcy attorneys at My Arizona Lawyers are experienced in Arizona bankruptcy law.
+The experienced Arizona attorneys at My Arizona Lawyers are experienced in Arizona bankruptcy law.
 They know the exemptions and can help with exactly which debts can be discharged and which assets and properties can be exempted.
 There are some specifics to the exemption laws like exemption limits, properties secured by loans, and valued assets.
 Some federal exemptions may also apply.
 Trust My AZ Lawyers to completely cover the Arizona exemptions covered under the law.
-Our law firm will work to seek out the best resolution and benefits for your case.
+Additionally, our law firm will work to seek out the best resolution and benefits for your case.
 What about non-exempt property?
 To keep these, generally what happens is the debtor pays the trustee the value of this property.

 THE DIFFERENT CHAPTERS OF ARIZONA BANKRUPTCY PROTECTION